opensearch-project/opensearch-spark/docs/ppl-lang/ppl-rare-command.md

 * N: number of results to return. **Default**: 10
 * field-list: mandatory. comma-delimited list of field names.
 * by-clause: optional. one or more fields to group the results by.
-* top_approx: approximate the count by using estimated [cardinality by HyperLogLog++ algorithm](https://spark.apache.org/docs/3.5.2/sql-ref-functions-builtin.html).
+* rare_approx: approximate count of the rare (n) fields by using estimated [cardinality by HyperLogLog++ algorithm](https://spark.apache.org/docs/3.5.2/sql-ref-functions-builtin.html).

 ### Example 1: Find the least common values in a field